Creating a real-world medical education environment

 The University of Colorado knew they had a unique opportunity to leverage a former Army site to create a state-of-the-art medical campus.
 The new campus consists of three zones: education, research and clinical care.
 The University teamed with Kahler Slater as the health sciences architect and local firm AR7 to design the first facility in the new education zone.

-As planning began, the University decided to implement a new teaching methodology centered on multidisciplinary learning and research.
-Intentionally designed to facilitate Interprofessional Education, the Medical Education building brings together students from the Schools of Medicine, Nursing, Dental, Pharmacy and Public Health to learn side-by-side in an interdisciplinary environment.
-Students from these schools study and learn together in classroom, lab and simulation environments.
-The Center for Advancing Professional Excellence includes high-tech simulation labs, the anatomy lab, nursing simulation suites and the pharmaceutical care learning center where pharmacy students learn how to compound medications and formulate IVs.
+During planning the University implemented a new teaching methodology centered on multidisciplinary learning and research.
+Intentionally designed to facilitate interprofessional education, the Medical Education building brings together students from the Schools of Medicine, Nursing, Dental, Pharmacy and Public Health to learn side-by-side.
+Students from these schools’ study and learn together in classroom, lab and simulation environments.
+The Center for Advancing Professional Excellence includes high-tech simulation labs, an anatomy lab, nursing simulation suites and a pharmaceutical care learning center where pharmacy students learn how to compound medications and formulate IVs.

-Flexible group areas allow spontaneous gatherings, further encouraging relationships between the students from various medical disciplines.
-By creating experiences that closely replicate the ways medical professionals interact in the real world, students are able to take a more personalized approach to patient care, improving communication skills and connecting with the people they serve.
+Flexible group areas allow spontaneous gatherings and encourage relationships between students from various medical disciplines.
+By creating experiences that closely replicate the ways medical professionals interact in the real world, students can take a more personalized approach to patient care, improving communication skills and connecting with the people they serve.